-3. A Strict ConstitutionAccording to the constitution of Maldives, only Muslims are allowed to be called citizens of the country.
+3. Maldives has a Strict ConstitutionAccording to the constitution of Maldives, only Muslims are allowed to be called citizens of the country.
 Any other faith apart from Islam is not allowed.

 Another interesting fact about Maldives is that it was actually founded by an Indian prince who was sent to exile.
 Sometime around 270 BC, an Indian prince was sent from the kingdom of Kalinga as a punishment to run over the islands of Maldives.
 Sri Soorudasaruna Adeettiya is said to be the first king of the island, which was then called Dheeva Maari, and established the Adeetta Dynasty in the Maldives.

-5. TGI Thursdays?Unlike its western counterparts, the country of Maldives does not recognise Saturday and Sunday as the weekend, but Friday and Saturday.
-So don’t be surprised when you see people working on a Sunday.
+5. Maldives has a Different WeekendUnlike its western counterparts, the country of Maldives does not recognise Saturday and Sunday as the weekend, but Friday and Saturday.
+So don't be surprised when you see people working on a Sunday.

 The Maldivian flag consists of a green rectangle in the middle with a crescent moon on it, enclosed by a red rectangle.
 The red is representative of the sacrifice of the people who lost their lives protecting the country, the green represents peace and prosperity and the crescent moon represents Islam.

 8. White Beaches of Maldives